ironbar/arc25/docs/modeling/Iteration_11_pretrain_lora_on_new_tasks.md

 https://www.kaggle.com/code/ironbar/new-arc-agi-2-tasks

+So we have 233 new training tasks and 114 new evaluation tasks, 347 new tasks in total.

 ### Fine-tune LoRAs with the new tasks

 I have to check the original fine-tuning parameters used by the architects.
 Probably use a batch size